KevinDepedri/Novel-Class-Discovery/README.md

 # Trends_projects

-This is a list of implementation based on different methods for Novel Class Discovery as part of the "Application and Trends of Computer Vision" Project.
+Novel Class Discovery objective is to classify samples from two disjoint but similar dataset, one of which is labeled and the other unlabaled.
-We started by understanding and commenting all the codes.
-Then we performed some experiments on the codes to check the behavior of these architecture in different scenarios.
+Here, we present some methods that tackle this task and our contributions: first, we further commented the original code, then we ran experiments to check the behaviors of these models in different settings.

+This repository is part of the student project for "Application and Trends of Computer Vision" course, from University of Trento.

 We worked with the two following architectures:
 * AutoNovel